matloff/revisit/README.md

 Those 0s are troubling.
 How can variables such as Glucose and BMI be 0?
 The descriptions of the variables above suggest that the 0s for the variables Gluc, BP, Thick, Insul, and BMI actually represent missing values.
-Those 0s can be set to missing with the following statements:
+Those 0s can be set to missing with the first five of the following statements:

 ``` r
 pima$Gluc[pima$Gluc == 0] <- NA